istio/istio.io/content/en/news/security/istio-security-2021-001/index.md

 {{< security_bulletin >}}

 This issue only affects Istio 1.9.0.
 Previous versions of Istio are not affected.
-This is rated an 8.2 CVE by Istio.
+This is rated an 8.2 CVSS CVE by Istio.

 Envoy, and subsequently Istio, is vulnerable to a newly discovered vulnerability: